sympy/sympy/doc/src/modules/polys/domainsintro.rst

 :py:class:`~.Symbol`.
 See :ref:`tutorial-manipulation` for more about this representation.

-The tree representation is core to the architecture of :py:class:`~.Basic` in SymPy.
+The tree representation is core to the architecture of :py:class:`~.Expr` in SymPy.
 It is a highly flexible representation that can represent a very wide range of possible expressions.
 It can also represent equivalent expressions in different ways e.g.::